DiPS-Digital-Peer-Initiative/mind-matters-24/_events/reel-making.markdown

 - Avoidance of language or imagery that may be triggering or offensive to individuals experiencing mental health challenges.
 - Subtitles or closed captions must be included in the video for accessibility.
 - Visual content should be clear and easy to understand.
-- Deadline for video submissions is 20th September 2024.
+- Deadline for video submissions is 5th October 2025 in dpspeereducators24@gmail.com
+- For any details, please connect with Mrs. Swati Banerjee (9945217954)